 It wasn’t the check-in experience alone that captivated us, rather, the experience continued on to our room itself.
 It allowed us to personalize our surroundings via the app, including the art on the walls, the temperature of the room, and even the curtains.
 We could request toiletries, order room service, control the television, and arrange for a wakeup call, all from my smartphone.
 It gave us the wonderful feeling that whoever designed the hotel had us in mind.
 The experience left my family and I feeling empowered as if we were in complete control of what, when, and how we wanted things to be.
 And that wonderful feeling is just one of the many benefits that come along when your process is driven by Design Thinking and Innovation.

 Design Thinking: What is it?

 The definition of design thinking, simply put, is an iterative approach to problem-solving, one that intentionally takes into account and utilizes different perspectives, knowledge, experiences, and skills to create practical solutions and drive innovation.
-While this may sound like a rather haphazard approach to design, in reality, it is very process driven and like any process, involves a sequence of steps to be carried out in order to achieve a goal:
+While this may sound like a rather haphazard design thinking approach, in reality, it is very process-driven and like any process, involves a sequence of steps to be carried out in order to achieve a goal:

 At its core, this human-centred approach to innovation looks to align the needs of the people (Desirability), the possibilities and potential of technology (Feasibility), and finally, the requirements for business success (Viability).
-Aside from the innovative and disruptive products and services that can be created via Design Thinking frameworks, what is truly beautiful about the process is that it is not limited to any specific industry or area of expertise.
+Aside from the innovative and disruptive products and services that can be created via a design thinking methodology or framework, what is truly beautiful about the process is that it is not limited to any specific industry or area of expertise.

 Design Thinking in Hospitality: Intercontinental Hotels, USA